A Teenager Living in Two Worlds

 Chappell gets into the mind of a teenager and beautifully recreates that almost unhinged feeling of anger and hate and fear we have to live through at that age.
 She says she prefers hanging out with young people because of their views of the world and their sometimes brutal honesty.
 She’s also a teacher.

-Chappell’s book won the Bronze Medal for the 2014 Florida Book Awards.
+Chappell’s book won the Bronze Medal at the 2014 Florida Book Awards.
 Her book Narc will become a film.
 Filmgate begins production in late 2016.

 Finding Inspiration in a Pack of Baseball Cards